5 days in Montreal

 If you’re up for a bit of a walk, make your way from Old Montreal along Ave.
 Pierre-Dupuis to Habitat 67, then over the bridge to Île Sainte Hélène (Saint Helen’s Island).
 Taking the bridge will give you great views of the Old Port and the Montreal skyline.
 Otherwise, you can take the subway to Jean Drapeau station.

-Habitat 67 in Montreal
+Habitat 67

 Habitat 67 is a truly unique housing complex by architect Moshe Safdie.
 It was built as a pavilion for Expo 67, and over 50 years later, it’s still one of Canada’s (and the world’s) most iconic buildings.
 (Prestige and maintenance costs also make it one of Montreal’s most expensive places to live.)